vivekvky/virgin-atlantic-excercise/README.md

 ## Available Scripts

-In the project directory, you can run the project and see the details for the search results.\
+In the project directory, you can run the project and see the details for the search results.

+Created the project using function components and react hooks.

-Added proxy in the package.json to fix cross orgin error.\
+Added `proxy` in the package.json to fix cross orgin error.

-Added external library `loadash.debouce` for wait time of keystroke of price field such that performance increses.\
+Added external library `loadash.debouce` for wait time of keystroke of price field such that performance improves.

+Used `contextapi` for the state management.

 ### `npm start`